zainnadeem/Marvel-Demo/README.md

 ## Scroll View

-The decision to create scrollView for the detail screen will allow additional information to be displayed in future updates of this application
+The decision to create a scrollView for the detail screen will allow additional information to be displayed in future updates of this application